A logical limit law for $231$-avoiding permutations: Proof of Theorem

 There is a special element of $\mathcal T_k$, the type of the empty permutation (which is alone in its class), denoted by $\varnothing$.
-Using \cref{lem:decompo_logic}, the equation $C(z)=1+z\, C(z)^2$ can be refined as a system
+Using Lemma~\ref{lem:decompo_logic}, the equation $C(z)=1+z\, C(z)^2$ can be refined as a system

-The key point in the proof of the convergence law in \cref{thm:ConvLaw_Av231} consists in extracting from this system the asymptotic behaviour of the function $C_t(z)$.
+The key point in the proof of the logical limit law in Theorem~\ref{thm:ConvLaw_Av231} consists in extracting from this system the asymptotic behavior of the function $C_t(z)$.
 Though far from being explicit, this system has noticeable properties.
 Let us consider the dependency graph $G_k$ of this system of equations.
-Given two vertices $u_1$ and $u_2$ in $G_k$, there always exists a vertex $t$ such that we have both edges $u_1 \to t$ and $u_2 \to t$ in $G_k$; simply choose $t=H_k(u_1,u_2)$.
-Consequently, $G_k$ has a unique terminal strongly connected component, which we denote $G_k^\star$.
-We let $\mathcal T_k^\star$ be the set of vertices of $G_k^\star$, i.e. the subset of types which are in the terminal strongly connected component.
-Furthermore, we write $\mathcal T_k^\bullet=\mathcal T_k \setminus \mathcal T_k^\star$.
+We claim that $G_k$ has a unique terminal strongly connected component.
+Indeed suppose for the sake of contradiction that $u_1$ and $u_2$ are elements of two different strongly connected components $S$ and $S'$ of $G_k$.
+Then, letting $t=H(u_1,u_2)$, by construction there is an edge from $u_1$ to $t$ in $G_k$, as well as an edge from $u_2$ to $t$.
+Since $S$ (resp.~$S'$) is strongly connected, this implies that $t$ is in $S$ (resp.~in $S'$).
+But $t$ cannot be simultaneously in $S$ and $S'$, whence a contradiction.